EmbeddedOS/embeddedos.github.io/_posts/2026-06-28-linux-runtime-pm-architecture.md

 published: true
 ---

+There are two techniques in power management (that will called as dynamic power management): *Active* and *Idle*. *Active* is where the device keep running but the power save is active that automatically adjust the system (e.g: CPU Frequences, Regulator). *Idle* is where ...

 Power Management in Linux is a big subsystem that includes so many subdomains: supported hardware, CPUIdle, CPUFreq governors, DVFS, thermal, and so on.
 In this blog, we are going to discuss the System Wide and the Runtime Power Management frameworks, how device drivers should handle

 ## 1. The key concept `struct dev_pm_ops`